Navalny shares photo from hospital, intends to return to Russia once recovered

-Meanwhile, Navalny’s spokeswoman, Kira Yarmysh, confirmed the opposition activist’s intent to return to Russia once he has recovered.
-“No other options were ever considered,” Yarmysh wrote on Twitter

 The 44-year-old Navalny became ill during an Aug.
 20 flight to Moscow from the Siberian city of Tomsk.
-By the time the plane made an emergency landing in nearby Omsk, Navalny was unconscious, and Yarmysh said she suspected he was poisoned when he drank a cup of tea at the airport that morning.
+By the time the plane made an emergency landing in nearby Omsk, Navalny was unconscious.
+Yarmysh said she suspected he was poisoned when he drank a cup of tea at the airport that morning.

-Although doctors in Omsk said they found no traces of poison when treating Navalny for two days, Charité later attributed his condition to Novichok, the same class of nerve agent that Britain said Russian state security agents used on former Russian spy Sergei Skripal and his daughter in Salisbury, England, in 2018.
-On Monday, Germany announced that French and Swedish labs confirmed its findings.
+Doctors in Omsk said they found no traces of poison when treating Navalny for two days, but the Berlin hospital attributed his condition to the Soviet-era nerve agent Novichok, the same substance that Britain said Russian state security agents used on former Russian spy Sergei Skripal and his daughter in Salisbury, England, in 2018.
+On Monday, Germany said French and Swedish labs had confirmed its findings.

 Charité said Navalny regained consciousness last week after more than two weeks in a medically induced coma, and he was able to get out of bed for short periods on Monday.

-“I still can’t do much, but yesterday I was able to breathe on my own all day long,” he continued.
+“I still can’t do much, but yesterday I was able to breathe on my own all day long,” it continues.
 “I did not use any outside help, not even the simplest valve in my throat.
 I liked it very much.
 An amazing, underestimated by many process.
 I recommend it.”

 Poisoned Russian opposition leader Navalny’s team scores in regional Russian elections — while in Berlin he gets out of bed